-Check the component parts of the speed system regularly for wear and tear, and ensure it always works smoothly.
+Check the speed system's component parts regularly for wear and tear, and ensure it always works smoothly.

 Using the speed system can require some effort and the pilot's balance in the harness can be affected.
 It may be necessary to make some adjustments to the harness.
 We recommend you only fly in conditions where you can penetrate into wind with the risers level, ie no speed-stirrup applied, so that you have the extra airspeed should you need it.